Contact us

 Traditional religions are adhered to by 38 per cent of the population.
 The Muslim population (about 30 per cent of the total) is located chiefly in the northern part of the country.
 The Christian community, which accounts for about 24 per cent of the total population and includes Roman Catholics, Anglicans, Methodists, and Presbyterians, is concentrated in the coastal region.

-Agriculture, Forestry, and Fishing
+A | | Agriculture, Forestry, and Fishing |

 The most important food products in the south are cassava, palm kernels, palm oil, maize, plantain, groundnuts (peanuts), and yams.
 Other crops include oil nuts, cotton, tobacco, and rice.
 The shea tree, which bears seeds yielding an edible solid fat called shea butter, is widely distributed in the north, where yams, sorghum, and maize are also grown.
 Groundnuts and cowpeas are grown in the north-east.
 Coconuts, coffee, bananas, and citrus fruits are grown along the coast.
 Cattle, totalling approximately 1.45 million in 2003, are raised principally in the north.
 Other livestock include 3.45 million goats, 3 million sheep, and 23 million chickens.

-The fishing industry, which has grown rapidly, had a catch of about 451,287 tonnes in 2001, about 10 per cent of which came from inland waters (mainly Lake Volta).
-Fish markets with cold-storage facilities exist at Sekondi and at Tema.
+The fishing industry, which has grown rapidly, had a catch of about 451,287 tonnes in 2001, about 10 per cent of which came from inland waters (mainly

 Gold production increased significantly during the 1980s.
 In 2002 output was about 69,707 kg.
 About 363,000 tonnes of manganese ore and 684,000 tonnes of bauxite were also produced.
 Production of diamonds included about 193,000 carats of industrial quality and 770,493 carats of gem quality.

-Currency and Banking
+E | | Currency and Banking |

 The Bank of Ghana (established 1957) is the country’s central bank and issues the national currency.
 Since 1967 the monetary unit has been the cedi of 100 pesewas.
 Following numerous devaluations between 1981 and 1983 the new cedi was introduced (8,650 new cedis equalled US$1; early 2004).
 There are three commercial banks and the National Investment Bank (established 1963) makes development loans to private business and public corporations.
-Public-sector wage increases, regional peacekeeping commitments, and the containment of internal unrest in the northern part of the country have placed substantial demands on the government’s budget and have led to inflationary deficit financing and rising public discontent with Ghana’s austerity measures.
+Public-sector wage increases, regional peacekeeping commitments, and the containment of internal unrest in the northern part of the country have placed substantial demands on the government’s budget and have led to inflationary deficit financing and rising public discontent with

-Commerce and Trade
+F | | Commerce and Trade |

 The country has about 46,179 km (28,694 mi) of roads, of which about 18 per cent are trunk roads.
 Passenger cars in use in 1997 totalled about 5 vehicles per 1,000 people.
 The country’s two major ports, Tema and Sekondi, are both artificial.

-Health and Welfare
+J | | Health and Welfare |

 In 1996 there were 16,440 people per doctor; the infant mortality rate in 2004 was 52 deaths per 1,000 live births.
 Around 7 per cent of government expenditure was spent on health care in 1993.

-International Organizations
+A | | International Organizations |

 The first Europeans to visit the region, subsequently called the Gold Coast, were Portuguese explorers.
 In 1482 they established a trading settlement on the site of present-day Elmina.
-The region became the leading supplier of gold to Europe before the discovery of Latin America’s rich resources.
-In addition, the developing slave trade during the 16th century whetted the interest of several European nations.
-By 1642 the Dutch had forced the Portuguese out.
+The region became the leading supplier of gold to Europe before the discovery of

-British Dominance
+A | | British Dominance |

 Rapid political development, however, began only after World War II.
 The British, faced with sustained agitation for national independence, allowed increasing measures of self-government, with the object of gradually establishing an independent country.
 Accordingly, the British Parliament in January 1957 passed the Ghana Independence Act, and on March 6 of that year the National Assembly of Ghana issued a proclamation of independence.
 Two days later the newly independent country joined the UN.

-The Nkrumah Years
+B | | The Nkrumah Years |

 The dominant political party of the new nation was the Convention People’s Party (CPP), headed by Kwame Nkrumah, who was the country’s first prime minister and the charismatic leader of the Pan-African movement.
 There was, however, marked dissension between the CPP and various disaffected political groups.
 A prime source of resentment was Nkrumah’s desire to create a centralized rather than a federated state.
 The government retaliated harshly against its critics; in October 1957 six opposition groups formed a coalition known as the United Party.